 In addition to what you'd expect: the asparagus, vegetable stock, onion, etc., there are a couple of surprises in this recipe.

 - Potatoes.
 What do potatoes do in soups?
-They can be one of the best ways to make a vegan soup creamy.
-With just a small amount, potatoes make the consistency thick and rich.
+They can be a great way to make a creamy soup -- especially without the use of heavy cream.
+With just a small amount, potatoes give soups a wonderful creamy texture.
 (This can be done with rice also.)

 - Dry white wine.
 What does wine do in a soup?
 Wine will enhance the flavor in most recipes.
 The alcohol evaporates while the soup is cooking, and only the flavor remains.

 - Sherry vinegar.
 What does vinegar do in soups?
-A splash of vinegar adds brightness and dials up the flavor.
+A splash of vinegar adds both brightness and a lovely depth of flavor.

 - A touch of sugar.
 What does sugar do in a soup?
 In any recipe, a touch of sugar can enhance the natural flavors of the ingredients, much like salt does.